menu

 A relatively large number of people in Dorr telecommute to their jobs.
 Overall, about 13.80% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Dorr is a great place for families with children to consider.
-First of all, many other families with children live here, making Dorr a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Dorr has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Dorr is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Dorr’s overall crime rate is lower than average for the country.

-As is often the case in a small town, Dorr doesn't have a public transportation system that people use for their commute.
+Dorr is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Dorr is nearly on par with the US average for all cities of 21.84%: 20.26% of adults 25 and older in Dorr have a bachelor's degree or advanced degree.
+The education level of Dorr citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.26% of adults 25 and older in Dorr have a college degree.

 The per capita income in Dorr in 2022 was $32,797, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $131,188 for a family of four.
 However, Dorr contains both very wealthy and poor people as well.